OrioPrisco/STAR/README.md

-# monolith-savefile
+# Savefile Tool : Alpha Release

 Python scripts to decode Star of Providence, (formerly known as Monolith) save files
+This is an alpha, Some values are not yet documented and there might bugs

 ## requirements
 - python3